Bedrock-OSS/bedrock-wiki/docs/blocks/parts-of-custom-tree.md

 ---

 Vanilla-like custom trees are possible.
-Make their parts following this tutorial.
+Make their parts by following this tutorial.

 ## Features